wilmixjemin8/JSWORD/README.md

 (Can't be determined)

-JSWORD for  CWEB  is  the   Most Advanced Programming Language with  AdvancedBusiness  invented
+JSWORD   is  the   Most Advanced Programming Language with  AdvancedBusiness  invented

-in  JAS  Programming  Language  by wilmix jemin j.
+in   JWEB(JDOLLAR)     Programming  Language  by wilmix jemin j.